 If you want to come to try out pole dancing for the first time, see more information here.

-Signing up to our classes opens two weeks before the class week each Sunday at 21:00.
+Signing up to our classes opens two weeks before the classes and closes three hours before each class.

 Please only book classes that you actually plan to take and cancel the booking if you are not able to make the class.
 We’d recommend you to familiarize yourself with our cancellation policies before making your first bookings.

 Class changes and cancellations show in the calendar.
 In case of cancellation check the status of the class an hour before attending.
 You can also keep up with the upcoming events, class changes and cancellations in our announcement channel: https://t.me/OtankoAnnouncements